rubencaro/populator/README.md

 ## `child_spec` function

 The `child_spec` function is given a member of the list returned by the `desired_children` function, and returns the children specification for the corresponding child.
-This usually means just a call to `Supervisor.Spec.worker/3`.
+This usually means just a call to `Supervisor.Spec.worker/3` or `Supervisor.Spec.supervisor/3`.

 For example, this `child_spec` function returns the children specification that wraps some `MyModule.worker_fun/1` in a `Task` and adds it to the supervisor using its unique `:name` as id: